baijum/essential-go/sphinx/packages.rst

 Packages
 ========

-   *A little copying is better than a little dependency.* — Go Proverb
+   *A little copying is better than a little dependency.* — Go Proverbs

 Go encourages and provides mechanisms for code reusability.
 Packages are one of the building block for code reusability.
 We have seen other code